[Solved] SSL Certificate Problem: Unable To Get Local Issuer Certificate

-Hopefully, this guide will help you solve the SSL certificate problem: unable to get local issuer certificate quickly.
+Hopefully, this guide will help you solve the SSL certificate problem: ‘Unable to get local issuer certificate quickly.
 If you are looking for a perfect security solution for your online store, Magento 2 Security extension by Mageplaza is the great choice for you.
-This module keeps your store from hackers and protects your valued information.
+This module keeps your store from hackers and protects your valued information in different areas such as Brute Force, Blacklist IPs, login records, log backups, and more.
 In case you have any questions about this article, don’t hesitate to leave a comment below!

 8+ years of experiences in e-commerce & Magento has prepared us for any challenges, so that we can lead you to your success.Get free consultant